phildenhoff/denhoff.ca/content/projects.md

 date = "2018-05-04"
 title = "Projects"
 slug = "projects"
-pagedesc = "Great question!
-I’ve started a lot of projects, but I’m most proud of the few here."
+pagedesc = "I’ve started a lot of projects, but I’m most proud of the few here."
 +++

 # chortle